chuckbergeron/etherplate/README.md

 ## TODO:

+* Make all React prop types required (isRequired) and provide defaultProps for those that are not
 * Figure out if we should use Redux at all for this (thinking web3 events could stash their state in a Redux store)
 * JS E2E / Functional / Unit tests
 * Show token ID on purchase history and Tokens#show page